ioUnit/ioUnit/README.md

         }
     }

-Alternatively the input can be recieved as a parameter.
+Alternatively the input can be received as a parameter.

     @RunWith(IOUnitTestRunner.class)
     public class TestFileSuite{